 Perinatal mental health

-Most individuals have heard the term postpartum depression or postpartum rage.
-We have learned that trying to conceive, pregnancy, childbirth, and parenting bring dramatic changes to your life - and your emotional health.
-THIS IS NOT LIMITED TO POSTPARTUM or After Birth.
+Most people have heard the term postpartum depression or postpartum rage, but the truth is that emotional struggles aren't limited to the time after birth.
+We’ve learned that trying to conceive, pregnancy, childbirth, and parenting can all bring dramatic changes to your life—and your emotional health.

 All these reactions are NORMAL.